pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 ## TLDR
 Polyamory and ethical non-monogamy (ENM) is not the ideal relationship style for everybody.
-There is no such thing.
 It is just another choice for informed, consenting adults.

 ## Section 2 - Playing our cards right